 Fuel with less than 10% ethanol, ideally 0% ethanol.

 How do I know how much ethanol is in fuel?

-It is difficult to know.
-Ask about ethanol in fuel when buying it.
-It can vary depending on where you buy your fuel from.
+The pump will be labelled E5 which tells you it has up to 5% ethanol E10 will be 10% ethanol.
 Fuels with more than 10% ethanol will invalidate your warranty with most small engine manufactures.
 You can test fuel for ethanol, we sell a kit to test for ethanol or we can test fuel for you.